Mastering Movement & Aim: Overwatch 2's Dynamic Battlegrounds

 Aim trainers like Kovaak's or Aimlabs are excellent for developing raw mouse control.
 However, they do not fully replicate Overwatch 2's dynamic combat, which involves target prediction, movement, and ability management.
 The key is to integrate both effectively.

-For most players below Diamond, an efficient split is 70% in-game practice and 30% aim trainer.
-Use aim trainers for a focused 10–15 minute warm-up, then dedicate the majority of your session to Deathmatch, Control maps, or custom lobbies with Ana bots.
-This ensures your practice directly translates to game scenarios.
+For most players below Emerald, an efficient split is 70% in-game practice and 30% aim trainer.
+Use aim trainers for a focused 10–15 minute warm-up, then dedicate the majority of your session to modes like Deathmatch, Control maps, or custom lobbies with Ana bots.
+This ensures your practice directly translates to live game scenarios.

 Understanding Overwatch 2's Core Aim Types

-Tracking, essential for heroes like the modified Zarya with her higher jump Projected Barrier and Roadhog's poison gas Take a Breather, requires continuous crosshair placement on a moving target.
+Tracking, essential for heroes like Zarya with her Projected Barrier and Roadhog's Take a Breather, requires continuous crosshair placement on a moving target.
 Practice with a circular strafing bot or on the Practice Range's moving Omnics.
 Your goal is to maintain the crosshair within one body-width of the target for over 5 seconds without overshooting.

-Flicking, vital for snipers like Widowmaker or for landing critical Carnage hits as Junker Queen, involves quickly snapping to a target.
+Flicking, vital for snipers like Widowmaker or for landing critical hits with Junker Queen's Carnage, involves quickly snapping to a target.
 Avoid static targets; instead, practice on bots with unpredictable movement.
 Aim to hit 60%+ of your flicks on 200 HP targets at 15 meters.

-Leading is critical for projectile heroes such as Hanzo, the reworked Hazard with Downpour, and Pharah.
-This skill is best honed in live matches, predicting enemy movement.
-Custom lobbies with high-mobility heroes, perhaps those with D.Va's new overhealth or Winston's double Jump Pack, can provide a more controlled environment for practicing against elusive targets.
+Leading is critical for projectile heroes such as Hanzo, Pharah, and the reworked Hazard with Downpour.
+This skill is best honed in live matches by predicting enemy movement.
+Custom lobbies with high-mobility heroes, perhaps those with D.Va's boosted overhealth or Winston's powerful Jump Pack, can provide a more controlled environment for practicing against elusive targets.

 Sensitivity: Finding Your Precision Sweet Spot